-The FIC proposes the scale-up of the FIC's current forensic work to a level of a fully resourced State Forensic Capability (SFC) Unit within the FIC, that is geared towards effective forensic support on high-impact investigation cases.
+The FIC proposes the scale-up of the FIC's current forensic work to a level of a fully resourced Shared Forensic Capability (SFC) Unit within the FIC, that is geared towards effective forensic support on high-impact investigation cases.
 SFC will also contribute to reducing costs that the state currently incurs through the use of private forensic service providers.

-Initiative for monitoring of policy implementation pursuant to ML, TF, PF, and National Risk Assessment (NRA) in line with emerging risks and global requirements of existing legal and institutional arrangements and develop an action plan for addressing deficiencies.
+Initiative for monitoring of policy implementation pursuant to ML, TF, PF, and National Risk Assessment (NRA) in line with emerging risks and global requirements

 The FIC has planned to report biannually to the AML/CFT Inter-Departmental Committee (IDC) on the implementation of policies emanating from the ML/TF/PF and NRA.
-The FIC is working with domestic and regional partners to mutually evaluate the effectiveness
+The FIC is working with domestic and regional partners to mutually evaluate the effectiveness of existing legal and institutional arrangements and develop an action plan for addressing deficiencies.